SGD Exchange Rate

 Ah, Singapore: The ‘Lion City’ has one of the world’s highest concentrations of millionaires per capita and a ban on chewing gum.
 Coincidence?

-The Singapore dollar (SGD) is handled by the Monetary Authority of Singapore (MAS).
-It is managed against the currencies of Singapore’s top trading partners and competitors.
-Foreign currencies are given weights according to Singapore’s dependence on them for trade.1
+The SGD, which is handled by the Monetary Authority of Singapore (MAS), is managed against the currencies of the country’s top competitors and trading partners.
+The foreign currencies are given weights according to Singapore’s dependence on them for trade.1

-Through a managed float system, Singapore’s trade-weighted exchange rate shifts within a specific policy band that’s revisited periodically.
-When the exchange rate starts to shift outside of this band, MAS will buy or sell foreign exchange to get the rate inside the band again.1
+By using a managed float system, Singapore’s trade-weighted exchange rate moves within a particular policy band, which is revisited regularly.
+Whenever the exchange rate begins to shift beyond this band, MAS will sell or buy foreign exchange in an effort to get the rate within the band again.1

-Singapore is a primary insurance marketplace, as well as one of the top locations for asset management, in Asia.
-Plus, it is the most business friendly regulatory environment in the world, according to the World Bank.4
+Singapore is the top insurance marketplace in Asia, it’s one of the top locations for asset management in Asia, and it’s the most business friendly regulatory environment on the globe, according to the World Bank.6

-In 2014, Singapore was the 15th biggest importer in the world and the 20th biggest exporter.5 That same year, the UK was the 9th biggest exporter and the 5th biggest importer.6
+In 2014, Singapore was the 15th biggest importer in the world, as well as the 20th biggest exporter.7 On the other hand, the US was the 2nd biggest exporter and the 1st biggest importer on the planet.8

-Because the majority of Singapore’s goods are imported, MAS determined that the exchange rate would be the best way to guide the SGD higher or lower, as well as manage inflation.
-Singapore is the only major economy that uses the exchange rate in its monetary policy.7
+Because the majority of Singapore’s goods are imported, MAS determined that the exchange rate would be the best way to guide the SGD lower or higher, as well as manage inflation.
+Singapore is the only major economy that uses the exchange rate in its monetary policy.9

 Currency Name: Singapore Dollar